Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 650 Ti 2GB should theoretically perform quite a bit faster than the GeForce GTX 860M in general. (explain)
+Memory BandwidthThe GeForce GTX 650 Ti 2GB should in theory perform much faster than the GeForce GTX 860M in general. (explain)

-Texel RateThe GeForce GTX 860M is a lot (approximately 29%) faster with regards to AF than the GeForce GTX 650 Ti 2GB. (explain)
+Texel RateThe GeForce GTX 860M will be much (approximately 29%) faster with regards to AF than the GeForce GTX 650 Ti 2GB. (explain)

-Pixel RateIf using lots of anti-aliasing is important to you, then the GeForce GTX 650 Ti 2GB is the winner, not by a very large margin though. (explain)
+Pixel RateIf running with a high resolution is important to you, then the GeForce GTX 650 Ti 2GB is the winner, but it probably won't make a huge difference. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison